Tinkerforge/doc/en/source/Software/API_Bindings_MATLAB.rst

 version 3.6 (inclusive) Java support was in a separate module.
 Since version 3.8 it is available by default.

-But in Octave 3.8 callbacks don't work, see the :ref:`known problems
-<api_bindings_matlab_known_problems>` section.
-We recommend Octave 3.6 for now.

 On Linux you have to install an extra package for the Java support in Octave 3.6::